 Calls for nominations are announced in the fall.
 Winners are announced early the following year, and the prize ceremony, which includes a public lecture, takes place in the spring.

-The 2014 prize was awarded to Huda Zoghbi (Baylor College of Medicine) for her research on the genetic and neural basis of human neurodegenerative and neuropsychiatric disorders.
-Read the announcement for more information about Dr. Zoghbi's research.
+2014: Huda Zoghbi (Baylor College of Medicine), for her research on the genetic and neural basis of human neurodegenerative and neuropsychiatric disorders.

 2010: Lily and Yuh-Nung Jan (University of California, San Francisco), for their many contributions to understanding the genetic basis of brain function and development.

 2009: Jeremy Nathans (Johns Hopkins University), for his work on the molecular basis of human color vision.